codegouvfr/sill/docs/deploying.md

 KEYCLOAK_PASSWORD=yyyyyy # Make sure it's the same that the one you defined earlyer WEBHOOK_SECRET=dSdSPxxxxxx # (optional) Some random caracters GITHUB_TOKEN=ghp_xxxxxx # A token, just for the GitHub API rate limit.
+SOFTWARE_DATA_ORIGIN=wikidata # Can be "wikidata" or "HAL" (See: https://hal.science/)

+WEB_VERSION="1.41.2" # To keep up to date with https://github.com/codegouvfr/sill-web/releases/
+API_VERSION="1.20.5" # To keep up to date with https://github.com/codegouvfr/sill-api/releases/

 cat << EOF > ./sill-values.yaml
 ingress: